Musawwarat es-Sufra: Great Enclosure

 The Great Enclosure is the main structure of the site.
-Much of the large labyrinth-like building complex, which covers approximately 45,000 m^{2}, was erected in the third century BC.
+Much of the large labyrinth-like building complex, which covers approximately 45000 m2, was erected in the third century BC.
 According to Hintze, "the complicated ground plan of this extensive complex of buildings is without parallel in the entire Nile valley".
 The maze of courtyards includes three (possible) temples, passages, low walls, preventing any contact with the outside world, about 20 columns, ramps and two reservoirs.

 There were many sculptures of animals, such as elephants and most of the walls of the complex bear graffiti and masons’ or pilgrims' marks both pictorial and in Meroitic or Greek script.
 The scheme of the site is, so far, without parallel in Nubia and ancient Egypt, and there is some debate about the purpose of the buildings, with earlier suggestions including a college, a hospital, and an elephant-training camp.
 According to the scholar Basil Davidson, at least four Kushite queens — Amanirenas, Amanishakheto, Nawidemak and Amanitore — probably spent part of their lives in Musawwarat es-Sufra.